ESA-Ariel Data Challenge NeurIPS 2022: Introduction to exo-atmospheric studies and presentation of the Atmospheric Big

 For the chemistry, we assume a primary atmosphere made mainly from hydrogen and helium (He/H$_2$=0.17), to which we add trace gases.
 The trace gases are H$_2$O \citep{Polyansky_2018}, CH$_4$ \citep{Yurchenko_2017, Chubb_2021}, CO \citep{Li_2015}, CO$_2$ \citep{Yurchenko_2020} and NH$_3$ \citep{Coles_2019}, selected based on our current understanding of exoplanetary chemistry \citep{Agundez_2012, Venot_2015, Madhu_2016, Drummond_2016, Woitke_2018, Stock_2018, Venot_2020, Al-Refaie_2021_t31, Baeyens_2022}.
 The mixing ratio, or trace abundance, of those gases is randomly chosen using a Log Uniform law and depends on the molecule considered.
 The Log Uniform law is chosen rather than a more informative law (such as equilibrium chemistry) because we are looking for solutions that are unbiased to our current, most likely limited, understanding of atmospheric chemistry.
 Such training set is suitable to produce ML solutions behaving in a similar way to the so-called free chemistry retrievals.
 If correlation exist in a real population (for instance between the chemistry of the atmosphere and its thermal structure), such method should allow the extraction of this trend without the need to implicitly make a physical assumption.
 Note that this is required in the cases where data has undergone a data shift (in this case when the data is generated using a different atmospheric assumption).
 Another important point to consider involves the detection capabilities of Ariel for each molecule and the degeneracy between molecular species.
 For instance, CO shares similar features to CO$_2$ in Ariel but it is a much harder molecule to detect due to its weaker absorption properties.
-Due to those differences in strength of spectral features and the capabilities of ESA-Ariel (e.g its wavelength coverage), we select different bounds for the randomised chemical abundances.
+Due to those differences in strength of spectral features and guided by the Ariel Tier-2 detection limits investigated in \cite{Changeat_2020}, we select different bounds for the randomised chemical abundances.
 This process allows us to balance our dataset and ensure that a significant fraction of the planets have detectable amount of CO.